qtiuto/lua-for-android/README.md

        The handler order and re-throw is according to java specifications However, you can just try without finally or catch, which will return the error code and the exception on error and nil on the other cases.
+       The type can be a type name string rather than a java type.

        Note:**yeild** is not supported inside any function you passed in, cause it may have finally function un-called.
 If you really want to